SapientSapiens/capstone2project-2025-mlz/README.md

  The proposed model aims to achieve:

- - **High Accuracy**:  The model will use techniques such as ensemble methods (e.g., Random Forest, Gradient Boosting) and feature selection to improve accuracy and handle the complexities of the dataset.
+ - **High Accuracy**:  The model shall be trained post feature selection to improve accuracy and applied feature scaling, if required for handling the complexities of the dataset.
  - **Generalizability**: The model will be trained to generalize across different input features, ensuring its adaptability to various real-world agricultural settings.
  - **Actionable Insights**: The model will provide interpretability through feature importance analysis, helping users understand the relative impact of different factors on crop yield.